 In addition to the text, you are encouraged to research your organizational structure using reliable and properly cited Internet resources.
 You may also draw from your personal work experience with appropriate examples to support your references.

-Your written assignment will be graded using the Written Assignment Rubric.
+Your written assignment will be graded using the Written Assignment Rubric (the Microsoft Word version of the Written Assignment Rubric is available here).
 Please review and keep it in mind as you prepare your assignment.
 Each component is weighted as follows:

 10% Organization and Format